Fully Loaded (1999): Main feud

 The main rivalry heading into the event was over the WWF Championship and involved reigning champion Stone Cold Steve Austin, former champion The Undertaker, and WWF owner Vince McMahon.
-Austin and Undertaker first crossed paths at Over the Edge, where Vince’s son Shane McMahon (with whom Vince had been feuding) executed a fast count on Austin to give the victory to Undertaker.
-Shortly after Over the Edge, it was revealed that Undertaker had been taking orders from a “higher power”, and it was later revealed that the “higher power” had been Vince McMahon all along.
+Austin and The Undertaker first crossed paths at Over the Edge, where Vince’s son Shane McMahon (with whom Vince had been feuding) executed a fast count on Austin to give the victory to The Undertaker.
+Shortly after Over the Edge, it was revealed that The Undertaker had been taking orders from a “higher power”, and it was later revealed that the “higher power” had been Vince McMahon all along.
 This backfired on McMahon, however, as his wife Linda and his daughter Stephanie confronted him; Linda announced that she would be resigning as on-screen WWF CEO and that Austin would be appointed in her place.
 This would lead to a handicap ladder match at King of the Ring where Austin took on Vince and Shane for full control of the WWF; thanks again to shenanigans orchestrated by the McMahons, Austin lost the match.

-On the June 28 episode of Raw Is War, a gloating McMahon named Triple H the number one contender to Undertaker’s championship and announced that Austin would be fired as CEO and that he was going down to “the bottom of the ladder”.
+On the June 28 episode of Raw is War, a gloating McMahon named Triple H the number one contender to The Undertaker’s championship and announced that Austin would be fired as CEO and that he was going down to "the bottom of the ladder".
 However, Austin once again ruined McMahon’s plan and dropped a bombshell of his own.
 First, he said he signed himself to a new contract which gave him the ability to assault McMahon whenever he wanted.
-Second, knowing that it was likely that the McMahons would try to screw Austin over, before their match, Austin booked a title defense for The Undertaker against him in the main event and if Undertaker got disqualified, he would lose the title.
-Austin defeated Undertaker to win the title, but was attacked by Undertaker after the match and busted open.
-On the July 4 episode of Sunday Night Heat, Undertaker challenged Austin to a First Blood match for the title at Fully Loaded.
+Second, knowing that it was likely that the McMahons would try to screw Austin over, before their match, Austin booked a title defense for The Undertaker against him in the main event and if The Undertaker got disqualified or anyone interfered in the match, he would lose the title.
+Austin defeated The Undertaker to win the title, but was attacked by The Undertaker after the match and busted open.
+On the July 4 episode of Sunday Night Heat, The Undertaker challenged Austin to a First Blood match for the title at Fully Loaded.
 On the July 5 episode of Raw Is War, Vince added a further stipulation.
-He said that the WWF was not big enough for both him and Austin and decided to make a deal with the champion.
-If Undertaker won the match, Austin would never receive another WWF Championship match ever again.
+He said that the WWF was not big enough for both him and Austin and decided to make a deal with Austin.
+If The Undertaker won the match, Austin would never receive another WWF Championship match ever again.
 If Austin were to win, then McMahon was willing to step away from the company he owned for good.
 Austin accepted.